Skip to content

 Motion Artifact Image Distortion

 Taking a CT scan while a patient is moving distorts the image quality, making it appear blurry or fuzzy.
 The image distortion directly impacts the accuracy of destruction, fissure, and volume scoring.
-A StratX report will not be provided if a motion artifact is detected.
+A StratX Report will not be provided if a motion artifact is detected.

 Motion Artifact Scan 1